purvitrivedi/project-one/README.md

 > *Checklist*:
 > * Create a 12 x 20 grid
-> * Make a colour move left and right
+> * Make color on cell move left and right
-> * Make color move downwards on timer and stop at the bottom
+> * Make color move downwards on a timer and stop at the bottom
-> * Make all tetrimino shape as arrays
+> * Make all tetrimino shapes as arrays
-> * Start with o-shape: ensure it falls down, moves left & right and, stops at the bottom
+> * Start coding Movement with the O-shape: ensure it falls down, moves left & right and, stops at the bottom
 > * Do this for all shapes
-> * Rotation: Start with l-shape, then move on to others
+> * Rotation: Start with I-shape as it only has two rotations, then move on to others
-> * Block cells contain tetriminos
+> * Block cells that contain tetriminos
 > * Collision Detection
 > * Line Clearing once a row is occupied
 > * Line dropping and shifting